dfzfz7/dfzfz7/README.md

 ### Hi there, I'm Daniel Fernández 👋

 - 🥽 Passionate about Virtual & Augmented Reality
-- 💻 Self-motivated Junior Developer
+- 💻 Self-motivated Unity, Android and Java Developer
 - 🎯 Committed to pursuing a career in VR and AR
 - 💼 17 years of experience in tourism and hospitality
 - 🌍 I have lived and work in different countries